 - Have received a confidentiality agreement from a sponsor — if available, attach an editable confidentiality agreement for the creation of an Unfunded Agreement (UFA) and Proposal Agreement Form (PAF)

-- Are considering submitting a proposal that includes a clinical trial to an external sponsor
+- Are considering submitting a proposal that includes a clinical trial or clinical research with billable patient care items to an external sponsor

 - Are preparing a proposal that includes a clinical trial for an internal funding source, including the use of pilot, discretionary, departmental, and/or gift funds

-- Are seeking consultation, guidance, and/or mentorship on conducting a clinical trial at the health system
+- Are seeking consultation, guidance, and/or mentorship on conducting a clinical trial at Michigan Medicine

 When filling out the Intake Form, you will need to know principal investigator information, study team contact information, department pre-award research administrator information, and study information, including title, possible funding source, type of trial/research, and phase.